 - 11. Grenada

 - 20. Cuba

-This is the most popular destination for tourists visiting the island, so you’ll find lots of high-end hotels, all-inclusive resorts, and rental accommodations in this area.
+Montego Bay, Negril, Kingston, Portmore, Ocho Rios, and Port Antonio are the most well-known regions in Jamaica, with Montego Bay being one of the most popular tourist cities.
+This area has many high-end hotels, all-inclusive resorts, and rental accommodations.
 Some of the top-rated hotels on the island include the Half Moon, Round Hill Hotel and Villas, and Secrets Wild Orchid Montego Bay.

-For a more action-packed vacation, head to Negril for watersports and hiking.
-The stunning white sand and dramatic sunsets of Negril’s Seven-Mile Beach make this the perfect place to try your hand at jet skiing, scuba diving, snorkeling, or an adventurous ATV ride along the beach!
+The stunning white sand and dramatic sunsets of Negril’s Seven-Mile Beach make it the perfect place to try jet skiing, diving, snorkeling, or an adventurous ATV ride along the beach.
 For a more relaxing experience, opt for a catamaran cruise around Montego Bay.

 2. Turks and Caicos